m-lab/mlab-vis-pipeline/README.md

 ```

 Note that the instance name should match what's in your `/environment` files.
-In this case we are using 'viz-pipeline`, but it can be anything (and has
+In this case we are using `viz-pipeline`, but it can be anything (and has
 a different name in production.)

-4. You need to create helper tables in biqeury.
+5. You need to create helper tables in BigQuery.
 To do so, run:

 ```
 pip install -r requirements.txt